Compliance Training Scenario Examples — Real Workplace Decisions

 A government official at customs asks an employee to pay a $100 entry fee — and offers to expedite clearance for an additional $50.
 The employee doesn’t know if this is a standard charge.

-Decision: Pay it — it’s a small amount and the trip is important.
-Ask for proof the fee is required and whether a receipt will be provided.
+Decision: Pay it — it’s a small amount, and the trip is important.
+Ask for proof that the fee is required and whether a receipt will be provided.
 Pay and document it as a business expense.

 Right call: Ask for proof and a receipt.
 If none is offered, do not pay unless there is absolutely no other option — and if payment is made, document and report immediately.
 FCPA violations can occur even under pressure.